MoralisWeb3/Moralis-JS-SDK/demos/parse-server-migration/README.md

 Step 1. is handled via the `/request-message` endpoint.
 The client provides the chain and address.
 Then the server will extend this with additional data (such as the expiration time, timout and message.
 See this in `/auth/authService.ts`).
 This endpoint is using the Moralis Auth Api (Moralis.Auth.requestMessage)

 Step 2 is handled on the client side, by using the `authenticate` function in the `moralis-v1` SDK.
-This function will:
-- Connect to a chain via metamask, walletconnect etc.
-- Read the address and chain
-- Retreive the message from step 1
-- Sign the message
-- Authenticate via to the server
+Note that the authentication method needs to be slightly modified. see the parse-server-migration-react-client demo for example

 Step 3 is handeld by the server via the `auth/MoralisEthAdapter.ts`.
 This adapter is using the Moralis Auth Api (Moralis.Auth.verify).